Ishydo/ishydo/README.md

-All my projects are represented by a small web agency focused on web services, website building and development of innovative impactful web projects.
+All my projects are represented by a small web agency focused on web services and development of innovative impactful web projects.
 Our mission is to create a new opportunity for creatives, entrepreneurs and ambitious people to have a strong impact through their web presence.
 We also maintain our own conceptual projects aiming to have a positive social or environmental impact.

  ⚡ [raitone.com](https://raitone.com) - Creating positive impact on the web.